-Whenever the gasoline hoses are removed (other than for pressure testing), the battery must be disconnected to prevent inadvertent activation of the electric fuel pump.
+Whenever the fuel hose is removed (other than for pressure testing), the battery must be disconnected to prevent inadvertent activation of the electric fuel pump.

 Whenever any maintenance or inspection is performed on the fuel system during which there may be fuel leakage, there should be no welding, smoking, open flames, etc., in the area.